-DAE-Research is the research cell of the study program Digital Arts and Entertainment of Howest where both demand-driven research projects and research projects on its own initiative are set up.
+DAE-Research is the research cell of the study program Digital Arts and Entertainment of Howest, where both demand-driven applied research projects and applied research projects on its own initiative are set up.

-Examples of which are the use of game technology as an educational tool in the industrial sector, as a means to open up cultural heritage, and to offer psycho-education in the social service sector or for innovative sports concepts.
+Besides entertainment purposes, game technology can be used in multiple ways, for example, as an educational tool in the industrial sector, as a means to open up cultural heritage, or as an instrument to offer psycho-education in the social service sector or for innovative sports concepts.

-Scientific findings from university and other research labs in combination with experiences from experts in the respective professional field and expectations of the envisioned end users, are creatively translated into innovative solutions, which offer a surplus value for achieving the goals within the industry and/or social profit.
+What is applied research?
+Scientific findings from university and other research labs, combined with experts' experiences in the respective professional field and expectations of the envisioned end users, are creatively translated into innovative solutions and prototypes.
+This offers a surplus value for achieving the goals within the industry and/or social impact.

 In addition to projects on demand, DAE-Research also conducts exploratory research on its own initiative.